 Often a medically necessary procedure, Cesarean sections are an alternate form of delivery in which surgery is performed to remove the infant from the womb instead of a "natural" birth via the birth canal.
 C-sections are a major surgery and many medical providers are somewhat reluctant to order them, but in certain circumstances, they are necessary to protect the health of the mother or the child.
 When a C-section is medically indicated, doctors need to move quickly to begin the surgery.

 If you or a loved one has been impacted by the negative effects of a delayed C-section, you deserve compensation for your suffering.
-Contact lawyers who know the medical system and care about your situation.
-Call Schlender-Brown PLLC.
+Contact a lawyer who knows the medical system and care about your situation.
+Call attorney Joseph F. Brown.

 Don't Settle for Less

 A birth injury can change your family forever, and you need all the help you can get to move forward.
-Our firm knows this, with over 50 years of experience and a unique combined medical and legal approach to cases.
+Our firm has a unique combined medical and legal approach to cases.
 Contact us for a free case evaluation.
 Don't delay the help that you need and the compensation that you deserve.